farbenmeer/react-spring-slider/README.md

 The slider can gain any children as long as there are a react node, so you can show images, text or some more complex components.

+You can also use Typescript as the package contains type definitions.

 ## Configuration

 The slider currently provides the following interface: